Cinfig/Microbiome---WGS---FIM/README.md

                Output files:

-                     'species_and_id_df.csv': This file contains the species name and ID pairs and the type of the match: exact or not exact.
+                     'species_and_id_df_offline.csv': This file contains the species name and ID pairs and the type of the match: exact or not exact.

          -'2' find_species_id_online(): This function connects the species names of the species data exported from MGnify to the species ID.
 It runs online utilising NCBI's EDirect access.
 Firstly, the script looks for exact name match, secondly it looks for the '.sp' not exact name